angelol/eosledger/README.md

 The command "npm run build" will build an index.browserify.js under dist/ that can be included in the browser.

-The U2F USB interface is currently only supported by google chrome and it only works if the site is server via https.
+The U2F USB interface is currently only supported by google chrome and it only works if the site is served via https.

 In order to start a development web server with https for development: